carpentries-incubator/statistical-thinking-public-health/_episodes/04-prediction.md

 source: Rmd
 title: "Predicting means using linear associations"
 objectives:
-  - "Predict the mean of one variable through its association with a binary variable."
   - "Predict the mean of one variable through its association with a continuous variable."
 keypoints:
-  - "We can predict the means, and calculate confidence intervals, of a continuous outcome variable grouped by a binary or continuous explanatory variable.
+  - "We can predict the means, and calculate confidence intervals, of a continuous outcome variable grouped by a continuous explanatory variable.
 On a small scale, this is an example of a model."
 questions:
-  - "How can the mean of a continous outcome variable be predicted with a binary explanatory variable?"
   - "How can the mean of a continous outcome variable be predicted with a continous explanatory variable?"
 teaching: 10
 execises: 10